 - Signature of an adult household member attesting that the information provided is correct

-Under the provisions of the free and reduced-price meal policy Erica Figueroa at (512) 772-7100, 906 Farm St. Bastrop TX, 78602 will review applications and determine eligibility.
-Households or guardians dissatisfied with the Reviewing Official’s eligibility determination may wish to discuss the decision with the Reviewing Official on an informal basis.
-Households wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Dina Edgar, CFO, 906 Farm St. Bastrop TX, 78602.
+Under the provisions of the free and reduced-price meal policy, the Child Nutrition Department will review applications and determine eligibility.
+Households or guardians dissatisfied with the reviewing official’s eligibility determination may wish to discuss the decision with the reviewing official on an informal basis by calling 512-772-7245.
+Households wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Dina Edgar, Chief Financial Officer, 906 Farm Street, Bastrop, TX, 78602.

 If a household member becomes unemployed or if the household size increases, the household should contact the school.
 Such changes may make the children of the household eligible for benefits if the household’s income falls at or below the current income eligibility guidelines.

 Community Eligibility Provision